matthewmain/kiss_the_sky/webapp/README.md

 Deploy to Heroku as sub-folder
 - First create the branch on Heroku
-  - `git subtree push --prefix webapp heroku testdeploy`
+  - `git subtree push --prefix webapp heroku master`
-- Then push that branch against Heroku's master
-  -`git push heroku webapp:master`

 # Resources